vignettes/web_only/v11_db.Rmd

 ## 2127: 0 0 0 0 0 0 0

-If you seek to search a database for a specific set of sequences, create a data frame with them and use it as a database file:
+If you seek to search a database for a specific set of sequences, create a data frame containing them and use it as a database file:

 local_db = data.frame(Seq = c("CASSDSSGGANEQFF", "CSARLAGGQETQYF"), V = c("TRBV6-4", "TRBV20-1"), stringsAsFactors = F)